Warm Place. Cool Shul.

 The Ritual Committee, a diverse group that is representative of the congregation, works closely with our clergy to review the congregation’s spiritual needs as well as religious programs and services, including Shabbat, daily minyanim, and holiday observances.
 Members work with the clergy to recommend policy, manage procedures, discuss questions of Halahah, educate, encourage participation and work to involve our members and youth in the religious life of Adath Israel and the community.

-Torah and Haftorah readers are individuals skilled in reading and chanting the Torah and supplemental readings (Haftorah).
+Torah and Haftarah readers are individuals skilled in reading and chanting the Torah and supplemental readings (Haftarah).
 The readings have specific rhythms and tones associated with them to enhance their spirituality and meaning (cantillations).
 For more information, please contact Marcia Schulman by email.

 Want to sign up for a specific reading?
 Click here to enter our online Sign-Up!